PgBiel/elembic/src/data.typ

 // This is only used if the element isn't 'refable'.
 #let lbl-counter-head = "__elembic_element_counter_"

+// Kind of the special figure used by a labelable element.
+#let lbl-labelable-elem-figure-kind = "__elembic_element_labelable_figure"

 // Prefix for the figure kind used by 'refable' elements.
 // This is not to be confused with figures containing the elements.
 // This is the kind for a hidden figure used for ref purposes.